KatharaFramework/Kathara-Labs/main-labs/sdn-openflow/pox/05-pox-datapaths/README.md

 POX 0.7.0 (gar) / Copyright 2011-2020 James McCauley, et al.

 # normal Warning, don't worry
-WARNING:version:POX requires one of the following versions of Python: 3.6 3.7 3.8 3.9
-WARNING:version:You're running Python 3.11.
-WARNING:version:If you run into problems, try using a supported version.
+WARNING:version:Support for Python 3 is experimental.
 INFO:core:POX 0.7.0 (gar) is up.

 # connection of the switch
 INFO:openflow.of_01:[e6-b1-b4-df-ec-42 1] connected
 ```

-In h2 xterm, to see that no packet arrives:
+In `h2` terminal, to see that no packet arrives:
 ```
 # launch and leave it on
 tcpdump -i eth0
 ```

-In h1 xterm:
+In `h1` terminal:
 ```
 cd home
 python3 send_receive.py